cravattlab/Hayward_2025_Boltz_analysis/README.md

                         Header in the index sheet --ligands-header LIGANDS_HEADER
-                        Header in the ligand sheet --save-raw-data       Skip Excel formatting and write full output to an excel file
+                        Header in the ligand sheet --save-raw-data       Skip Excel formatting and write full output to an Excel file
 ```